Hadiqa Kiani: Acting career

-In January 2021, Kiani revealed that she will make her acting debut alongside Nauman Ijaz, Sania Saeed and Iqra Aziz in Hum TV's drama Raqeeb Se.
+In 2021, Kiani made her acting debut alongside Nauman Ijaz, Sania Saeed and Iqra Aziz in Hum TV's drama Raqeeb Se.
 The drama was written by Bee Gul and directed by Kashif Nisar while Kiani sang and produced the OST written by her mother, Khawar Kiani.
-Kiani starred as the protagionist in the drama, portraying a battered mother named Sakina, and won critical praise for the performance.
-The drama garnered Kiani her first awards in the acting field and was noted as one of "The Best Dramas of 2021" In 2022, Kiani was awarded with Lux Style Award for Best TV Actress - Critics' choice and Best Emerging Talent in TV at the 21st Lux Style Awards for her performance in the series.
+Kiani starred as the protagonist in the drama, portraying a battered mother named Sakina, and won critical praise for the performance.
+The drama garnered Kiani her first awards in the acting field and was noted as one of "The Best Dramas of 2021".
+In 2022, Kiani was awarded with Lux Style Award for Best TV Actress - Critics' choice and Best Emerging Talent in TV at the 21st Lux Style Awards for her performance in the series.

 Kiani's second drama premiered in October 2021 and paired Kiani with Bilal Abbas Khan.
 The drama was written by Sarwat Nazir directed by Danish Nawaz and produced by Momina Duraid Productions for Hum TV.
 DAWN Images wrote that the drama was an "attempt at redefining the 'leading lady' in Pakistani dramas".
 The drama received critical praise for its storyline and for Kiani's performance as Mehru.
 Dobara consistently topped the ratings charts and was noted of having an all-time high of 8.8 TRP rating in February 2021.

 In December 2021, Kiani signed her third script for ARY Digital titled "Pinjra."
 The script was the last script written by Asma Nabeel who lost her life to breast cancer in early 2021.
 The drama is produced by Shazia Wajahat and Wajahat Rauf and was on-aired in 2022.

 Her most recent drama titled "Hadsa" (2023) follows the story of an unfortunate yet strong woman named Taskeen who was living a happy life until a sudden tragedy hit her life.
-The broadcasting of this drama on Geo TV got halted due to some controversies surrounding the drama but the ban lifted afterwards and it is currently being on-aired on Geo TV again.
+The broadcasting of this drama on Geo TV got halted due to some controversies surrounding the drama but the ban lifted afterwards, and it is currently being on-aired on Geo TV again.